Akshay-VK/DaSHLab-Induction/README.md

 ### Common Pitfalls

-- Forgetting to finalize (not a hard requirement; but good practice)
+- Forgetting to call MPI.Finalize() at the end of your script (While Python's garbage collection often handles this, explicitly calling it is good practice to ensure all MPI resources are released cleanly).
-- Rank assumptions; always check `comm.Get_rank()`, don't assume rank values
+- Rank assumptions: always check `comm.Get_rank()`, don't assume rank values
-- Hardcoded process counts; make your code work with any number of processes
+- Hardcoded process counts: make your code work with any number of processes
-- Blocking receives; can cause deadlocks; use timeouts for fault tolerance
+- Blocking receives which can cause deadlocks: use timeouts for fault tolerance
-- File access conflicts; ensure multiple processes don't write to the same file simultaneously
+- File access conflicts: ensure multiple processes don't write to the same file simultaneously

 ### Testing Checklist

 - [ ] Sequential version produces correct output
 - [ ] Parallel version with 1 process matches sequential output
 - [ ] Parallel version with multiple processes matches sequential output
 - [ ] Speedup increases (roughly) with more processes
 - [ ] No deadlocks or hangs